It started with my looking at the statistics for this blog. It went on with my testing some of the search words used.

 The Swedish text:

-"Såhär gick jag tillväga för att konstruera sjalen:
+"Såhär gick jag tillväga för att konstruera sjalen:becomes, when asked to be translated from (supposed) English -> Swedish:

 Båda lagren skulle vara tuskaft.
 För att väva två lager tuskaft behöver man fyra skaft.
 Eftersom sjalen har två partier går det åt totalt åtta skaft.